scostello-hubQA/ims-demo/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Step one - You can fork and clone this to your local computer Steo two - Open the project in your IDE as a Maven project
+Step one - You can fork and clone this to your local computer
+Step two - Open the project in your IDE as a Maven project
+Step three - You will need to change the JDBCconnection url
 ### Prerequisites

 What things you need to install the software and how to install them